 Government agencies such as the NSW DPI state that “Vaccination against Hendra virus is the single most effective way to prevent Hendra infection and vaccinating horses is an important measure to prevent human infection.”

-Two initial vaccinations are given 3 to 6 weeks apart.
+To vaccinate your horse two initial vaccinations are given 3 to 6 weeks apart.
 The next dose is 6 months later and from then on, an annual booster is given.
 Results of vaccine testing show the vaccine is highly effective.

 For the safety of your horses, your family members and all those who work with your horses, please vaccinate your horses against Hendra Virus.